 There are two significant ways to use aloe vera on your lips:

 1. Direct Application On The Lips

-To use aloe on lips, you can extract fresh aloe vera gel from a plant and apply it to your lips.
+To use aloe gel enriched with vitamins and minerals on lips, you can extract fresh aloe vera gel from a plant and apply it to your lips.
 It is easy to extract the gel from the plant.
 Just slice open an aloe leaf and scoop out the gel with your fingers or a spoon.
 The natural gel of an aloe vera leaf may feel a little slimy on your lips.
-However, beware that using aloe vera directly on your skin or lips may cause some side effects as well, such as redness, burning, or a stinging sensation, if you are allergic to it (2).
+However, note that using this organic, plant-based moisturizer directly on your skin or lips may cause some side effects as well, such as redness, burning, or a stinging sensation, if you are allergic to it (2).

 2. Use An Aloe Vera Lip Balm